 Literature Review

-The school based management were a part of the overarching reform design of decentralization.
+The school-based management was a part of the broader reform design of decentralization.
 Decentralization became a popular reform in the developing world which was advocated to ensure the improvement in the provisioning of basic services along with enhancing quality of formal education.
 Decentralization as a preferred mechanism for the improvement of the schools was seldom demanded from the grassroot level.
 Critics posit that education decentralization as a reform idea is often pushed by multilateral agencies (Channa, 2016).
 ‘Accountability’ is also one important aspect that makes the school-based management important.
 The school committees that are endowed with the responsibility to monitor teacher and for the governance of the school improve teacher accountability (Edwards, 2019).
 Since the 1990s community based management gained prominence as a popular model of governance and the same was pursued widely in the international development sphere.
 The school based management model owing to its popularity was adopted and enacted in many countries (Edwards, 2019).
 The context that brought the school based management to light was the fact that schools were seen as important sight which affected the educational results as opposed to the household socio-economic status (SES) (Coleman et al., 1966).
-Additionally, it is suggested that household involvement in education and school administration is influenced by socioeconomic status (Leithwood et al., 2004; Mfum-Mensha and Friedson-Ridenour, 2014; Rose, 2003).
+Additionally, it is suggested that household involvement in education and school administration is influenced by socioeconomic status (Leithwood et al., 2004; Mfum-Mensha & Friedson-Ridenour, 2014; Rose, 2003).
 Therefore, determining the level of SES is essential in order to investigate the connection between educational performance and community involvement in school administration.

 There are also studies that suggest that popularity of the school-based management stems from the underlying theory that suggest that such model of managerialism leads to various positive results.
 The model by its design promises increased community participation through the constituted committees under this model.
 The increased community participation in turn promises improved teacher accountability that engenders greater efficiency and enhanced educational outcomes.
-The participation of the community also ensures student retention and also proven to decrease or check the instances of school drop-outs (Edwards, 2012; Edwards and DeMatthews, 2014; Edwards, 2019).
+The participation of the community also ensures student retention and also proven to decrease or check the instances of school drop-outs (Edwards, 2012; Edwards & DeMatthews, 2014; Edwards, 2019).